Vamsiratnala/Fine-Tuned-LLM/README.md

 ## Overview

-This project fine-tunes a pre-trained language model on a medical text dataset to perform various medical NLP tasks such as:
-- Text generation (e.g., generating medical summaries or reports).
-- Named Entity Recognition (NER) and extraction of medical entities.
-- Question answering for medical queries.

-The code uses the **Hugging Face Transformers** library, which provides a simple API for loading, fine-tuning, and evaluating pre-trained language models.
+This project fine-tunes a pre-trained language model on a spa dataset to perform various spam detections The code uses the **Hugging Face Transformers** library, which provides a simple API for loading, fine-tuning, and evaluating pre-trained language models.

 ## Setup